Edit Filters

 Filters are created by defining a filter name, then assigning a filter expression.
 They can be used to restrict the scope of several Studio OP functions, for example, they apply automatic attributes during processing.
 Another example is when filters are used to constrain how dependency rules are applied.

-The Edit Filters panel is split into two parts; the right section contains a list of existing filters.
+The Edit Filters screen is split into two main parts; the right section contains a list of existing filters.
 Some of these will be system filters (required by UG and not editable) and other user-defined filters may also be present.
-Filters are particular to a UG project.
+Filters are particular to a project.
 The left side of the panel contains the filter parameters for the selected filter.

-Filters are formed from one or more conditions.
+Filters are formed from one or more conditions, and can also include previously-defined filters in themselves.
 Multiple conditions are joined by a logical operator that either ensures both conditions or either condition must be met.
 The Filters panel uses a streamlined form of the Expression Builder tool, but adheres generally to the logic described here.

 Each filter condition is comprised of four parts, represented by each column of the table on the right: